pchelka84/quote_generator/README.md

 # QUOTE GENERATOR PAGE

 This is a simple Vanilla JavaScript responsive quote generator page.
-It displays a random quote on a button click, as well as it allows to twitt the current quote.
+It displays a random quote on a button click, as well as it allows to tweet the current quote.

-The app maeks an asyncronoius fetch request to REST API in order to get a quote.
+The app makes an asyncronius fetch request to REST API in order to get a quote.

 ![About Section](img/quotegenerator.JPG)